Jackpocket

-Jackpocket, Inc. is an American technology company headquartered in New York City.
-It produces an app for ordering lottery tickets in 14 U.S. states and the District of Columbia.
+Jackpocket, Inc. is an American technology company headquartered in New York City which is a subsidiary of DraftKings.
+It produces an app for ordering lottery tickets in seventeen U.S. states, along with Washington, D.C. and Puerto Rico.

 History

-Jackpocket was founded in 2013 by Peter Sullivan to create an app for ordering lottery tickets.
+Jackpocket (a portmanteau of 'jackpot' and 'pocket') was founded in 2013 by Peter Sullivan to create an app for ordering lottery tickets.

-The company operates as a lottery courier service.
+The company operates as a lottery courier service; users can order lottery tickets through the Jackpocket app, but the tickets are purchased by the company on the user's behalf; it earns its revenue from service fees when a user funds their account.
+Over 2024, fees rose from 10% of funded amount to 14%.

+The physical tickets are scanned and accessible digitally via the app, and winnings under $600 are automatically redeemed into the user's account.
 It is the first registered lottery courier service in New York and New Jersey, the two U.S. states which have passed regulations for the operation of digital lottery courier services.